smith-sj/portfolio/README.md

 Both desktop and Samsung Galaxy Fold (in folded position) needed media queries.
 The latter was fairly straight forward; as the Samsung's screen is so small when folded, the main nav became a bit of a mess.
-I simply changed the navbar to a column instead of row and did a little re-positioning.
+I simply changed the navbar to a column instead of row and did some re-positioning.

-The desktop media query was a bigger task.
-My first approach was just throw a max-width on the column, and leave it in the centre, but initial feedback suggested that there was too much white space on the screen.
-After playing around with grid layout, I decided I would use it to turn the page into two main columns, with the expander boxes on the left and the rest of the content on the right.
+The desktop media query was a larger task.
+My first approach was to just throw a max-width on the column, and leave it in the center, but initial feedback suggested that there was too much white space on the screen.
+After playing around with grid layout, I decided I would use it to turn the page into two main columns, with the accordions on the left and the rest of the content on the right.
 Grid layout was a lot easier than I thought it would be to implement and I'm glad I did, as the result was a much more immersive desktop experience.